jvillarejo/blog/source/_posts/2013-12-30-setting-up-an-octopress-blog-on-github-pages.markdown

 And then we have to change the url in the the _config.yml file, note that if you have a custom domain like for example jonvillage.com you have to put that there, if you don't want a custom domain and want to use your github url it would be just yourusername.github.io/blog

+Also we need to change the permalink to display your posts in the correct url

 ```
 url: http://yoururl/blog

+permalink: /:year/:month/:day/:title/
 ```

 The _config.yml file lets you configure the blog title, subtitle and more.